William Shatner's Success and Achievements in Timeline

 In 2011, McGill University awarded William Shatner an honorary Doctorate of Letters.

-2017: Independent Publisher Book Awards
+2017: Book Awards

-May 2018: Honorary Doctorate from New England Institute of Technology
+May 2018: Granted Honorary Doctorate

 In May 2018, William Shatner was granted an honorary Doctorate of Letters by the New England Institute of Technology.

-2018: Shatner receives Lifetime Achievement Award
+2018: Lifetime Achievement Award

-In 2018, William Shatner was awarded the National Reining Horse Association Lifetime Achievement Award in the National Reining Horse Association Hall of Fame.
+In 2018, Shatner was awarded the National Reining Horse Association Lifetime Achievement Award in the National Reining Horse Association Hall of Fame.

-October 13, 2021: Spaceflight with Blue Origin
+October 13, 2021: Shatner's Spaceflight on Blue Origin NS-18

-2025: Saturn Award
+2025: Lifetime Achievement Saturn Award